Geod24/merkle-tree/README.md

 lvl = 0 # Set level
 while arrlen > 2**lvl: # The array length is tested against progressive powers of 2
     lvl += 1
-    if arrlen <= 2**lvl: # If array length is less than the next power, loop breaks and level is set break
+    if arrlen <= 2**lvl: # If array length is less than or equal to the next power, loop breaks and level is set break
 ```